Trusted-AI/adversarial-robustness-toolbox/docs/guide/notebooks.rst

 `poisoning_attack_svm.ipynb`_ demonstrates the generation of malicious poisoning examples on Support Vector Machines.

-`poisoning_attack_feature_collision.ipynb`_ demonstrates the generation of a feature collision clean-label attack on a Keras classifier.
+`poisoning_attack_feature_collision.ipynb`_ demonstrates the generation of a feature collision clean-label attack.

 Certification and Verification
 ------------------------------